 The Erie Police Training Unit was revamped in 2001 following an incident in which three Erie Police Officers were shot.
 The actions by one of the officers, Terry Dawley was above and beyond what would be expected of the average officer.
 Officer Dawley was a member of the Erie Police SWAT Team and it was decided that all officers should receive some of the tactical training that the SWAT Team officers were receiving as well as improving all aspects of training.

 This has been a work in progress and the current Training Unit consists of two officers.
-The supervisor is Lt.
-Les Fetterman and he is assisted by Sgt.
-Mark Sanders.
 The Training Unit’s philosophy is that its trainers will be certified as instructors in a multitude of areas.
 Firearms instructors should know weapon retention techniques taught in defensive tactics lessons and less-lethal weapons options are tied to use of force training and so on.
 This ensures that officers will not be given conflicting lessons at training sessions and are taught real world tactics and procedures that work.

 The Erie Police Department far exceeds the minimum requirements in place by the State of Pennsylvania to be a municipal police officer.
 Erie Police Officers are required to qualify with their duty issued handguns four times per year, one of which must be a dim-light qualification.
 They also qualify with the M-4 patrol rifle and shotgun once per year.
 They must re-certify yearly in less-lethal options which includes pepper spray, impact weapons and TASERS.
 They are also taught use of force policy, state law and federal standards on a yearly basis.
 The training calendar is divided into quarters and officers attend two days of state mandated training during the 1st quarter.
 They attend two days of Department in-service training during the 2nd quarter and during the 4th quarter.
 The 3rd quarter consists of state mandated qualifications with the handguns, shotguns and rifle.